momentum-mod/docs/content/docs/guides/ranking-cosmetic-xp.md

 Player sets a time of rank 468 on a map with 1333 completions.<br>
 Formula points awarded = `50000 / (468 + 49)` = 96.7 => 97 points.
 (Note that the # of completions on the map did not affect the points awarded!)</sub>

-## (New) Group System
+### (New) Group System

-(based on @Joe�s & Jux�s comments about minimum group sizes)\
+(based on @Joe's & Jux's comments about minimum group sizes)\
 (plus lots of help from Jux and Aux)

-4 groups, loosely �percentile�-based (in fact, a function of #completions, but not as simple as a percentage).
+4 groups, loosely 'percentile'-based (in fact, a function of #completions, but not as simple as a percentage).
 Instead of calculating group boundaries directly from percentiles, we calculate group _sizes_ based on a simple maximizing function --

 Group size = `max(A(x), minSize)`